SAPNAME555/Swiggy-food-delivery-analytics-mysql-powerbi/README.md

 This project builds a scalable analytics solution for food delivery data, transforming raw operational records into a structured data warehouse optimized for business intelligence and decision-making.
 Using 195K+ order records, the project demonstrates how real-world transactional data can be transformed into actionable insights for business strategy.
 The pipeline includes:

-Data ingestion
+-Data ingestion

-Data cleaning & validation
+-Data cleaning & validation

-Dimensional modeling
+-Dimensional modeling

-Data warehouse design
+-Data warehouse design

-KPI generation
+-KPI generation

-Business intelligence reporting
+-Business intelligence reporting

 The final system enables deep insights into revenue trends, customer behavior, restaurant performance, and geographic demand patterns.

 🧠 Business Problem

--Food delivery platforms like Swiggy generate large volumes of data.To scale efficiently, the business must answer critical questions:
+Food delivery platforms like Swiggy generate large volumes of data.To scale efficiently, the business must answer critical questions:

-Which cities generate the most revenue?
+📌Which cities generate the most revenue?

-What food categories drive the highest demand?
+📌What food categories drive the highest demand?

-Which restaurants perform best?
+📌Which restaurants perform best?

-How do customer spending patterns vary?
+📌How do customer spending patterns vary?

-Are there seasonal or time-based ordering trends?
+📌Are there seasonal or time-based ordering trends?
 However, raw transactional data is not optimized for analytics.

-Without proper data modeling:
+-Without proper data modeling:

-Queries become slow
+-Queries become slow

-Business metrics are inconsistent
+-Business metrics are inconsistent

-Insights are difficult to extract
+-Insights are difficult to extract

 This project solves the problem by building a data warehouse architecture and generating business KPIs through analytical SQL queries.

 🎯 Project Objectives

-Build a star schema data warehouse to support efficient analytics on food delivery data.
+-Build a star schema data warehouse to support efficient analytics on food delivery data.
-Clean and transform raw transactional data into structured fact and dimension tables.
+-Clean and transform raw transactional data into structured fact and dimension tables.
-Generate key business KPIs using optimized SQL queries.
+-Generate key business KPIs using optimized SQL queries.
-Analyze trends across time, location, restaurants, and cuisine categories.
+-Analyze trends across time, location, restaurants, and cuisine categories.
-Develop a Power BI dashboard to visualize insights and support data-driven decisions.
+-Develop a Power BI dashboard to visualize insights and support data-driven decisions.

 🗂 Dataset
-Source: Food delivery dataset (Swiggy)
+-Source: Food delivery dataset (Swiggy)
-Records: 197,000+
+-Records: 197,000+
-Structured Data: 1,65,000+
+-Structured Data: 1,65,000+
-Fields: 10
+-Fields: 10
 Key columns:
 -State
 -City